| Comparative

 actions such as human resource development, poverty control, improving

 environmental management and promoting women in economic and social development.
+Actors The actors are involved

 in the planing processes in several ways.
 In fact, we could say that there